 VCGs typically work backwards from the postcondition, using backward rules rules stated to have an arbitrary Q as their postcondition.
 This works well because the central rule of Hoare logic-the assignment rule-is backward.
-If it were not for the assignment statement, the state would never change, and there would be no need for Hoare logic.

 We can use Lean's metaprogramming framework to define a simple VCG.
-First, we introduce a constant called stmt.while_inv that carries a user-supplied invariant P in addition to the loop condition b and body S:
+First, we introduce a constant called stmt.while\inv that carries a user-supplied invariant P in addition to the loop condition b and body S: